Robendesbois/NetLogo-Pacman-Simulation/README.md

 ---

-This project was developed by Yasser Benz as part of his university studies.
+This project was developed by Zero_Byte as part of his university studies.